-Several factors might be able to explain the differences among the above studies: e.g. differences in the model and simulation setup, the background SSTs on which the ENSO forcing is imposed (e.g., Xie et al., 2018), the role of the extratropical SST anomalies, the location and pattern of the ENSO SST forcing, the location and intensity of the climatological planetary-scale stationary waves, and the stratospheric variability of the model.
-The too zonally oriented North Atlantic jet bias present in many GCMs (Zappa et al., 2013) might also affect the ability of the model to simulate ENSO teleconnections.
-Further work will be necessary to assess the model dependence in relation to the ENSO stratospheric pathway.
+Several factors might be able to explain the differences among the above studies: the background SSTs (e.g., Xie et al., 2018), the role of the extratropical SST anomalies, the location and pattern of the ENSO SST forcing, or the location and intensity of the climatological planetary-scale stationary waves in the model.
+Further work will be necessary to assess the model dependence in relation to the ENSO stratospheric connection.
 In the present study we find that nonlinearities in the North Atlantic atmospheric response to ENSO can originate within the tropospheric pathway, independently of the stratospheric response to ENSO.

-Another important factor that can impact the ENSO teleconnection to the North Atlantic is decadal variability such as the Pacific Decadal Oscillation (PDO) (Rao et al., 2019) and the Atlantic Mutidecadal Oscillation (AMO) (Zhang et al., 2019).
+Another important factor that can impact the ENSO teleconnection to the North Atlantic is decadal variability such as the Pacific Decadal Oscillation (PDO) (Rao et al., 2019) and the Atlantic Mutidecadal Oscillation (AMO) (Zhang et al., 2018).
 The ENSO-stratospheric teleconnection has weakened in recent decades (Hu et al., 2017; Domeisen et al., 2019), which the PDO variability alone cannot explain (Rao et al., 2019), but circulation anomalies over Eastern Europe have likely contributed (Garfinkel et al., 2019).
 The present study characterizes the North Atlantic response to ENSO and its linearity during these periods when the stratospheric pathway is inactive.

-Furthermore, the influence of other sources of interannual variability like the Quasi-Biennial Oscillation (QBO) (e.g., Calvo et al., 2009; Garfinkel and Hartmann, 2010; Hansen et al., 2016), the Madden-Julian Oscillation (MJO) (e.g., Hoell et al., 2014) or Tropical Atlantic SST anomalies (e.g., Toniazzo and Scaife, 2006; Sung et al., 2013; Rodríguez-Fonseca et al., 2016) can modulate the ENSO signal to the North Atlantic.
+Furthermore, the influence of other sources of interannual variability like the Quasi-Biennial Oscillation (QBO) (e.g., Hansen et al., 2016; Garfinkel and Hartmann, 2010; Calvo et al., 2009), the Madden-Julian Oscillation (MJO) (e.g., Hoell et al., 2014) or Tropical Atlantic SST anomalies (e.g., Sung et al., 2013; Toniazzo and Scaife, 2006) can modulate the ENSO signal to the North Atlantic.
 These modes of variability are not present in our simplified model and we can therefore exclude their influence.
 In the model simulations of Hardiman et al. (2019) the strong EN response in early-to-mid winter is characterized by a Rossby wave source in the Caribbean and tropical Atlantic, with linearly varying strength for symmetric EN and LN events.
 Our strong EN forcing is characterized by a positive SLP response over Europe, which closely resembles the results obtained by Bell et al. (2009) using simulations with a degraded stratosphere and prescribed SSTs.
-Thus, although the full wave-like pattern obtained by Hardiman et al. (2019) seems to require SST anomalies outside of the tropical Pacific (Rodríguez-Fonseca et al., 2016), a Caribbean Rossby wave source might be able to explain the different response for strong EN events over Europe in our experiments.
-This mechanism might be relevant for strong EN events as suggested by Toniazzo and Scaife (2006) assuming a saturation of the stratospheric pathway, or during early winter when the North Pacific pathway and the stratospheric pathway are not yet fully developed (Ayarzagüena et al., 2018).
+Thus, although the full wave-like pattern obtained by Hardiman et al. (2019) seems to require SST anomalies outside of the tropical Pacific, a Caribbean Rossby wave source might be able to explain the different response for strong EN events over Europe in our experiments.
+This mechanism might be relevant for strong EN events as suggested by Toniazzo and Scaife (2006) and during early winter (Ayarzagüena et al., 2018).